 A successful client-focused communication strategy needs to tackle the issue of project communication.
 What you prioritize (and what you don’t) will depend a great deal on the preferences and priorities of your stakeholders.

 Regardless of which project management methodology you follow, a communication plan likely forms a core part of your PM approach.

 A project communication strategy outlines the general strategic approach you’d adopt for creating these communication plans.
 The plan might deal with specifics such as communication channels and stakeholder preferences.
-But the strategy will tell you what’s important, what’s not - to the agency and all its stakeholders.
+But the strategy will tell you what’s important, and what’s not - to the company and all its stakeholders.

 Think of it as the map that guides your project managers.
 If you want uniformity and control over your communication plans, it is crucial that you develop this strategy.

 Ideally, your project communication strategy should focus on:

 There are many methods of communication in project management.
 Some people favor high-touch, personalized messaging, while others defer to automated, low-touch communication.

 The types of communication methods in project management you choose to prioritize will depend on the kind of services you sell and to whom you sell them.
 If you’re selling cheap, entry-level solutions to small businesses, high-touch communication can’t scale.
 Similarly, if you work exclusively with Fortune 1000 clients, automated messaging wouldn’t really work.

 Discuss your company priorities with all its stakeholders.
 Ask: